 A threadFlowLocation object MAY contain a property named nestingLevel whose value is an integer that represents any type of logical containment hierarchy among the threadFlowLocation objects in the threadFlow.
 Typically, it represents function call depth.

 A viewer that renders a threadFlow SHOULD provide a visual representation of the value of nestingLevel.
 Typically, this would be an indentation indicating the depth of each location in the call tree.

+A SARIF producer that wishes to guide a viewer’s indented display of a threadFlow SHALL populate nestingLevel for every threadFlowLocation in the threadFlow.

 executionOrder property